Online Maximum Matching with Recourse: Online matching in the edge arrival model

 \begin{proof} For the proof we show that for any positive parameter $L\geq 3$ the (strict) competitive ratio of $L$-\textsc{Greedy} is at least

 The statement follows then by lower bounding this expression for $L=\lfloor \sqrt{k-1} \rfloor$.

 We will show how to create an instance in which $L$-\textsc{Greedy} has the competitive ratio expressed by \eqref{eq:lb_LGREEDY}.
 The adversarial construction is depicted in Figure~\ref{fig:lb_LGREEDY}, and consists of the following steps.
 First the adversary releases $L-2$ vertex disjoint edges, denoted by $e_1, \ldots, e_{L-2}$, which the algorithm includes in its matching.
-Then these edges are connected with $L-1$ new edges so as to form an augmenting path $P$ of length $2L-3$, which is short enough to ensure that the algorithm applies it.
+Then these edges are connected with $L-1$ new edges (which are denoted by $f_1, f_2, \ldots ,f_{L-1}$ in Figure~\ref{fig:lb_LGREEDY}) so as to form an augmenting path $P$ of length $2L-3$, which is short enough to ensure that the algorithm applies it.
+Note that the precise order in which the edges arrive is not important.
 At this stage the edges of $P$ have alternating types $1$ and $2$, and by the choice of $L\geq 3$ there is at least one edge of type $2$ in $P$.

 In the next phase, the adversary releases edges from the sets $A$ and $B$, in an interleaved manner; specifically, $P$ is extended with two additional edges on each end, so as to form augmenting paths of length $2L-1$ and $2L+1$, until there are edges of type $k$ on the path.
-At this point the edge types on the medium part form an alternating sequence of $k-1$ and $k$, and note that there are $k/2-1$ edges of type $2$ and $k/2-1$ edges of type $1$ in each set $A$ and $B$.
+At this point, the edge types on the medium part of length $2L-3$ form an alternating sequence of $k-1$ and $k$, and note that there are $k/2-1$ edges of type $2$ and $k/2-1$ edges of type $1$ in each set $A$ and $B$.
 To complete the instance, the adversary attaches a new edge on each of the type $k-1$ edges in $P$, alternating between the left endpoint and on the right endpoint of $P$.
 As a result, all augmenting paths are blocked with a type $k$ edge.
 The size of the matching produced by $L$-\textsc{Greedy} is $L+ k - 3$, whereas the optimal matching has size at least $3 \lfloor \frac{L-1}{2} \rfloor + k-2$, concluding the proof. \end{proof}